DaCoolX/sheepit-docker/README.md

 the best approach is to pause sheepit for the time being in order to not skew off to far from the approximated performance expected by the sheepit scheduler.

-## Todo

-Make non-root useage possible
-Make sure for all blender versions dependencies are met

-Possible future features:
+## Possible future features:
 Signal handling (Seems very unlikely)
-Base image on alpine (possibly need to compile deps ourselves)
+Base image on alpine (Very hard, possibly need to compile many deps ourselves)

 ## Extra bits